emilianvrd/Maneuvers/Fantasy maneuvers/Equipment.md

 Shields with the Dual trait are meant to be paired.
 If you are holding a shield with the Dual trait in each hand, the circumstance bonus from the shield increases to the listed amount.

 **Freestanding**
 A shield with the Freestanding trait is practically a mobile wall.
 As an Interact action while wielding the shield, it can be doffed and positioned on the ground in an unoccupied adjacent 2m³ square.
-While posistioned in this way, it gived its circumstance bonus to AC to any creatures standing adjacent to it who is targeted by an attack that would pass through the square the shield is positioned in.
+While posistioned in this way, it gived its circumstance bonus to Dexterity saving throws to any creatures standing adjacent to it who is targeted by an attack that would pass through the square the shield is positioned in.
 To determine whether an attack would pass through the square the shield is positioned in, draw a straight line from the center of the attacker to the center of the target.
 If it passes through the square the shield in positioned in, the circumstance bonus applies.
 If the line only passes through the edge of the shield, the GM may rule only half the circumstance bonus applies.

 **Harnessed**
 This shield type features a special brace or opening designed to hold lances or other jousting weapons.
 Jousters often use these shields as a backup in narrow passages and other places where they're unable to ride a mount.
 You can use the Interact action to lock a weapon with the jousting trait in place in the shield, enabling you to use two hands to wield the shield and weapon simultaneously.
 If you're not wielding the combined unit with both hands, you can use neither the weapon nor the shield.